Publications

 CONCLUSIONS: A DA tailored to women ≥70 with Stage I, ER+, HER2- breast cancer increased knowledge and was perceived to be helpful by older women.
 A randomized controlled trial is needed to evaluate its efficacy.

 Gunn, Christine M, Ariel Maschke, Michael K Paasche-Orlow, Ashley J Housten, Nancy R Kressin, Mara A Schonberg, and Tracy A Battaglia.
 (2021) 2021.
-“Using Mixed Methods With Multiple Stakeholders to Inform Development of a Breast Cancer Screening Decision Aid for Women With Limited Health Literacy”.
+“Using Mixed Methods With Multiple Stakeholders to Inform Development of a Breast Cancer Screening Decision Aid for Women With Limited Health Literacy.”.
 MDM Policy & Practice 6 (2): 23814683211033249. https://doi.org/10.1177/23814683211033249.

 Background.
 When stakeholders offer divergent input, it can be unclear how to prioritize information for decision aids (DAs) on mammography screening.
 Objectives.
 This analysis triangulates perspectives (breast cancer screening experts, primary care providers [PCPs], and patients with limited health literacy [LHL]) to understand areas of divergent and convergent input across stakeholder groups in developing a breast cancer screening DA for younger women with LHL.
 Design.
 A modified online Delphi panel of 8 experts rated 57 statements for inclusion in a breast cancer screening DA over three rounds.
 Individual interviews with 25 patients with LHL and 20 PCPs from a large safety net hospital explored informational needs about mammography decision making.
 Codes from the qualitative interviews and open-ended responses from the Delphi process were mapped across stakeholders to ascertain areas where stakeholder preferences converged or diverged.
 Results.
 Four themes regarding informational needs were identified regarding 1) the benefits and harms of screening, 2) different screening modalities, 3) the experience of mammography, and 4) communication about breast cancer risk.
 Patients viewed pain as the primary harm, while PCPs and experts emphasized the harm of false positives.
 Patients, but not PCPs or experts, felt that information about the process of getting a mammogram was important.
 PCPs believed that mammography was the only evidence-based screening modality, while patients believed breast self-exam was also important for screening.
 All stakeholders described incorporating personal risk information as important.
 Limitations.
 As participants came from one hospital, perceptions may reflect local practices.
 The Delphi sample size was small.
 Conclusions.
 Patients, experts, and PCPs had divergent views on the most important information needed for screening decisions.
 More evidence is needed to guide integration of multiple stakeholder perspectives into the content of DAs.

 Cadet, Tamara, Gianna Aliberti, Maria Karamourtopoulos, Alicia Jacobson, Elizabeth A Gilliam, Sara Primeau, Roger Davis, and Mara A Schonberg.
 (2021) 2021.
-“Evaluation of a Mammography Decision Aid for Women 75 and Older at Risk for Lower Health Literacy in a Pretest-Posttest Trial”.
+“Evaluation of a Mammography Decision Aid for Women 75 and Older at Risk for Lower Health Literacy in a Pretest-Posttest Trial.”.
 Patient Education and Counseling 104 (9): 2344-50. https://doi.org/10.1016/j.pec.2021.02.020.

 OBJECTIVE: The evaluation of the effect of a mammography decision aid (DA) designed for older women at risk for lower health literacy (LHL) on their knowledge of mammography's benefits and harms and decisional conflict.